Growth Of Speculation – 1925 to 1929

 The New York Stock Exchange formed a Business Conduct Committee to help police these activities, but the targeted securities were regularly identified in the press, and the values of a wide range of listed and unlisted securities were systematically “influenced” by pool purchases and sales.

-About 1912, with the advent of long term securities underwriting and sales, and then blossoming in the 1915-25 period, based on occasional references, the firm’s credit analysis was carried out by the “statistical department,” or sometimes referred to as the “research and statistical,” or elsewhere, the “analytical” department.
-The work of this department was still very “credit” oriented, since the firm continued its emphasis on the underwriting, distribution, and inventorying of short term notes, bonds, and preferred stocks.
+About 1912, with the advent of long-term securities underwriting and sales, and then blossoming in the 1915-25 period, based on occasional references, the firm’s credit analysis was carried out by the “statistical department,” sometimes referred to as the “research and statistical,” or elsewhere, the “analytical” department.
+The work of this department was still very “credit” oriented, since the firm continued its emphasis on the underwriting, distribution, and inventorying of short-term notes, bonds, and preferred stocks.

 Investment and Economic Research

-In late 1930, Friday became President of Domestic and Foreign Investors Corporation, an affiliate of the firm organized in 1927, as previously noted.
+In late 1930, Friday became President of Domestic and Foreign Investors Corporation, an affiliate of the firm organized in 1927 as previously noted.
 It is not clear how long Friday occupied this role.
 The Becker relationship with Friday appears to have dwindled in the mid-1930s.
-Press reports on Friday’s role as a “nationally prominent economist” and a member of a cadre of top U.S. economists, however, continue well into the 1940s, right up to Friday’s death in 1945.
+However, press reports on Friday’s role as a “nationally prominent economist” and a member of a cadre of top U.S. economists continued well into the 1940s, right up to Friday’s death in 1945.

 Underwriting and Distribution Activities